 Problems with banning greyhound racing

 While the intentions behind banning greyhound racing in New South Wales might be good, the results are looking bleak.
-There are an estimated 20 000 racing greyhounds in NSW and they will all need to be re-homed within the next 12 months.
-This task is pretty much impossible and many are worried that it will lead to a vast number of these animals being put down, something which the ban is meant to stop.
+There are an estimated 20 000 racing greyhounds in NSW and they will all need to be re-homed.
+This is within the next 12 months.
+This task is pretty much impossible and many are worried that it will lead to a vast number of animals.
+Animals that are were put down, something which the ban is meant to stop.

 Some are criticizing the special commission as there were other solutions that were recommended.
-Western Australia for example has much stricter regulations and only three greyhound racing tracks, compared to 29 in New South Wales.
+Western Australia, for example, has much stricter regulations and only three greyhound racing tracks.
 Many believe that adopting much stricter regulations would have been a better way to go.
 We’ll just have to wait and see how this plays out over the course of the next 12 months.